arlington6988/checkboxupdatesdb/README.md

 # checkboxupdatesdb
-Example of using JavaScript to update Rails db via checkbox in view
+Example of using JavaScript to update Rails db via checkbox in view.